 We found BNT-10 was immunogenic in adolescents.
 However, in participants who were infection naïve (i.e., seronegative to nucleocapsid antigen prior to the second dose), point estimates of binding antibody concentrations were lower than in BNT-30 participants.
 Furthermore, higher rates of self-reported breakthrough infections were observed in seronegative BNT-10 participants and, once participants experiencing breakthrough infections were excluded, lower antibody concentrations remained evident at day 132.
-This is consistent with a more rapid loss of protection from infection against VOCs observed following two doses of 10 μg BNT162b2 in 5-to-11year-olds than following 30 μg BNT162b2 in 12-to-17-year-olds.
+This is consistent with a more rapid loss of protection from infection against VOCs observed following two doses of 10μg BNT162b2 in 5-to-11-year-olds than following 30μg BNT162b2 in 12-to-17-yearolds.
 However, consideration of its use (or that of any COVID-19 vaccine regimen) in infection-naïve adolescents is now largely irrelevant.
-The current UK and the global situation is that of near-universal prior infection with SAR-CoV-2, and in our study among participants previously infected with SARS-CoV-2 prior to their second COVID-19 immunisation, anti-SARS-CoV-2 antibodies were similar between BNT-10 and BNT-30 groups, with few breakthrough infections in either group and comparable antibody concentrations at day 236.
+The current UK and global situation is that of near universal prior infection with SAR-CoV-2, and in our study among participants previously infected with SARS-CoV-2 prior to their second COVID-19 immunisation, anti-SARS-CoV-2 antibodies were similar between BNT-10 and BNT-30 groups, with few breakthrough infections in either group and comparable antibody concentrations at day 236.
 This is consistent with recent studies showing that "hybrid immunity" afforded through prior SARS-CoV-2 infection, provides enhanced protection against symptomatic re-infection.
-These findings highlight the important role of antigen encounters in shaping the immune response to vaccination and support the potential use of fractional dosing when providing the third (or fourth) antigen exposure.
-This approach of reduced dosing for post-primary immunisation has been adopted by the mRNA vaccine manufacturer Moderna for its monovalent booster vaccines, albeit at a dose $(50 \mu g)$ that remains above that of the full dose BNT162b2 vaccine studied here, and for its bivalent Omicron containing variant vaccines (which contain 25 $\mu$ g for each of its two target strains).
-The potential for 10 μg BNT162b2 to be used as a third dose is currently being assessed in an extension to this Com-COV3 study.
-In the meantime, the utility of homologous 10 μg BNT162b2 schedules for primary immunisation in adolescents remains under investigation and will be further informed by an ongoing phase I adolescent study of homologous 10 μg BNT162b2.
+These findings highlight the important role of antigen encounter in shaping the immune response to vaccination and support the potential use of fractional dosing when providing the third (or fourth) antigen exposure.
+This approach of reduced dosing for post-primary immunisation has been adopted by the mRNA vaccine manufacturer Moderna for its monovalent booster vaccines, albeit at a dose (50μg) that remains above that of the full dose

+BNT162b2 vaccine studied here, and for its bivalent Omicron containing variant vaccines (which contain 25μg for each of its two target strains).
+The potential for 10μg BNT162b2 to be used as a third dose is currently being assessed in an extension to this Com-COV3 study.
+In the meantime, the utility of homologous 10μg BNT162b2 schedules for primary immunisation in adolescents remains under investigation and will be further informed by an ongoing phase I adolescent study of homologous 10μg BNT162b2.

 Overall, the highest humoral (including neutralising antibody titres) and cellular immune responses, were observed in the NVX group; this pattern persisted out to day 132 even when participants with SARS-CoV-2 infections following vaccination were excluded from the analysis.
-Correspondingly, the lowest rate of self-reported and serologically confirmed infections was recorded in this group.
+Correspondingly, the lowest rate of self-reported and serologically confirmed infections were recorded in this group.
 Furthermore, when compared to the number of serologically confirmed infections, a lower number of self-reported infections were reported in the NVX group, suggesting these participants also experienced milder symptoms on infection.
-The majority of break-through infections for the NVX group occurred later in the study compared to BNT-30 and BNT-10 groups, consistent with the gradual rise in antibody responses seen from day 132 to day 236.
+The majority of breakthrough infections for the NVX group occurred later in the study compared to BNT-30 and BNT-10 groups, consistent with the gradual rise in antibody responses seen from day 132 to day 236.
 NVX-CoV2373 has already been shown to be highly immunogenic in adult populations and to provide protection against VOCs.
-Our findings
+Our findings also concur with the preliminary results from the adolescent PREVENT-19 Phase 3 trial in which NVX-CoV2373 demonstrated protective efficacy of 79.5% against SARS-CoV-2 and 82% vaccine efficacy against the Delta variant.
+It has been postulated that the success of the vaccine's performance may be attributable to the presence of the novel Matrix M adjuvant, previously shown to enhance immunogenicity.